ZiadMasoud/Income_Manager/README.md

 3. **Search and Sort**: Implement search functionality and sorting options to filter expenses by item, store, category, or cost.
 4. **User Interface Enhancements**: Improve the UI with more responsive design for better usability across devices.

+## Acknowledgments

+This project was assisted by **ChatGPT**, which helped in generating code and providing guidance throughout the development process.

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify the code as per the terms of the license.